stefansundin/rssbox/README.md

 #### Instagram

+> [!WARNING]
+> The Instagram integration is not being maintained and may not work very well at all.
+You may be wasting your time.

 The Instagram support works without a `sessionid`, although it appears that the Instagram rate limits are much higher when one is used.

 **I highly recommend that you create a dedicated Instagram account for this.
 If someone manages to access your sessionid then your account may be compromised!**